robertjd/okta.github.io/_source/_use_cases/api_access_management/index.md

 ## Getting Started with API Access Management

+* [Learn more](/standards/OAuth/index.html) about Okta and OAuth 2.0.
-* [Set up an authorization server](https://help.okta.com/en/prev/Content/Topics/Security/API_Access.htm) and use the power of Okta's API Access Management.
+* [Set up a custom authorization server](https://help.okta.com/en/prev/Content/Topics/Security/API_Access.htm) and use the power of Okta's API Access Management.
 * Visit [the API Access Management endpoint documentation](/docs/api/resources/oauth2.html) and start building your integration today.
 * For simpler use cases focused on single-sign on, visit [the OpenID Connect documentation](/docs/api/resources/oidc.html).